Long QT syndrome: Rare Romano–Ward subtypes (LQT4-6 and LQT9-16)

 LQT5 is caused by variants in the KCNE1 gene responsible for the potassium channel beta subunit MinK.
 This subunit, in conjunction with the alpha subunit encoded by KCNQ1, is responsible for the potassium current IKs which is decreased in LQTS.
 LQT6 is caused by variants in the KCNE2 gene responsible for the potassium channel beta subunit MiRP1 which generates the potassium current IKr.
 Variants that decrease this current have been associated with prolongation of the QT interval.
 However, subsequent evidence such as the relatively common finding of variants in the gene in those without long QT syndrome, and the general need for a second stressor such as hypokalaemia to be present to reveal the QT prolongation, has suggested that this gene instead represents a modifier to susceptibility to QT prolongation.
 Some therefore dispute whether variants in KCNE2 are sufficient to cause Romano-Ward syndrome by themselves.

 LQT9 is caused by variants in the membrane structural protein, caveolin-3.
 Caveolins form specific membrane domains called caveolae in which voltage-gated sodium channels sit.
 Similar to LQT3, these caveolin variants increase the late sustained sodium current, which impairs cellular repolarization.

-LQT10 is an extremely rare subtype, caused by variants in the SCN4B gene.
+LQT10 is an extremely rare subtype caused by variants in the SCN4B gene.
 The product of this gene is an auxiliary beta-subunit (NaVβ4) forming cardiac sodium channels, variants in which increase the late sustained sodium current.
 LQT13 is caused by variants in GIRK4, a protein involved in the parasympathetic modulation of the heart.
 Clinically, the patients are characterized by only modest QT prolongation, but an increased propensity for atrial arrhythmias.
 LQT14, LQT15 and LQT16 are caused by variants in the genes responsible for calmodulin (CALM1, CALM2, and CALM3 respectively).
 Calmodulin interacts with several ion channels and its roles include modulation of the L-type calcium current in response to calcium concentrations, and trafficking the proteins produced by KCNQ1 and thereby influencing potassium currents.
-The precise mechanisms by which means these genetic variants prolong the QT interval remain uncertain.
+The precise mechanisms by which these genetic variants prolong the QT interval remain uncertain.

 Jervell and Lange–Nielsen syndrome

 Jervell and Lange–Nielsen syndrome (JLNS) is a rare form of LQTS inherited in an autosomal recessive manner.
 In addition to severe prolongation of the QT interval, those affected are born with severe sensorineural deafness affecting both ears.
-The syndrome is caused by inheriting two copies of certain variant in the KCNE1 or KCNQ1 genes.
-The same genetic variants lead to the LQT1 and LQT5 forms of Romano-Ward syndrome if only a single copy of the variant is inherited.
+The syndrome is caused by inheriting two copies of a certain variant in the KCNE1 or KCNQ1 genes.
+The same genetic variants lead to the LQT5 and LQT1 forms of Romano-Ward syndrome if only a single copy of the variant is inherited.
 JLNS is generally associated with a higher risk of arrhythmias than most other forms of LQTS.